FTLam11/fronk-tolks/README.md

 Disclaimer: This talk concerns testing during the development of web/mobile applications for external users.
-Thus, frameworks/library testing, human factors, UX testing, subject testing, etc... is out of scope.
+Thus, frameworks/library testing, human factors, UX testing, subject testing, manual testing, etc... is out of scope.

+The topics for this talk are:

+1. Why we should care about testing
+2. How it can influence design
+3. Brief overview of what software testing is

 ---

-# Agenda (How things will hopefully go)
+# Agenda (Brainwashing)

 1. Yo, I care not about testing
 2. Bruh, testing is lame